 Assistive Technology & Services

 The Office of Disability Services at West Virginia University at Parkersburg offers an array of assistive technology (AT) and services for student use or accommodation need.
-The Student Counseling Center and Disability Services office is open 8:00 a.m. to 4:00 p.m., Monday through Friday; with the exception of official college holidays and closings, as well as other specified times throughout the year.
+The Center for Student Support Services is open 8:00 a.m. to 4:00 p.m., Monday through Friday; with the exception of official college holidays and closings, as well as other specified times throughout the year.

 Assistive technologies available for use through the Office of Disability Services include:

 - JAWS (Screen reader):

 JAWS (Job Access With Speech) is the most powerful screen reader and uses an integrated voice synthesizer and your computer’s sound card to output the content of your computer screen to speakers.
 More information on JAWS can be found here.

 Kurzweil provides both audible and visual accessibility to word documents and web pages.
 The company is recognized as the leading developer of reading technology for people with learning difficulties and those who are blind or visually impaired.
 More information on Kurzweil can be found here.

 - ZoomText (Screen magnifier):

 ZoomText, the world’s leading low-vision solution, is available as a screen magnifier or integrated magnifier/reader.
 With magnification up to 16x, ZoomText enlarges and enhances everything on the screen, making all your applications easy to see and use.
 More information on Zoomtext can be found here.

 FM systems work like a small radio transmitter and radio receiver.
 A parent or teacher wears the FM transmitter and microphone.
 The receiver picks up the signal from the microphone and routes it to a personal hearing aid, cochlear implant processor or other device.